avi8or/obsidian-cli-quick-notes/README.md

 Open the daily note in Obsidian (via Obsidian URI).

 Note: creation/templates are controlled by Obsidian’s daily note settings/plugins.
-Use `append` (below) if you want the CLI to create/write daily notes itself.
+Use `append` (below) if you want the CLI to write the daily note Markdown file directly.

 ```bash
 # Creates / opens daily note in obsidian vault